IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/docs/README.rst

 ::

-2. Split data into train, validation and test sets.
-The validation dataset will be used in the following steps for k-nearest search.
+2. Split data into train,  neighbours and test sets.
+The neighbours-set will be used in the following steps for k-nearest search.

 ::